I think I could be an employee not a contractor

 - There are a range of factors to consider when working out if someone is an employee or an independent contractor.
 Visit our Independent contractors page to help you work out the difference between contractors and employees.

-- Working out whether or not someone is an employee or an independent contractor can be a complex legal decision and can have consequences, for example, about how much tax you need to pay or how much super you need to get.
+- Working out whether or not someone is an employee or an independent contractor can be a complex legal question.
+There may be consequences, for example, about how much tax you need to pay or how much super you need to get.
 In some instances, you may want to get legal advice.

-- If you've been engaged as a contractor, but you think your arrangement is actually an employment relationship and you are an employee, follow our next steps.
+- If you've been engaged as a contractor but you think your arrangement is an employment relationship and you’re an employee, follow our next steps.

 - Work out what you are owed